Administrative Procedure Act: Historical background

 The Final Report defined a federal agency as a governmental unit with "the power to determine ... private rights and obligations" by rulemaking or adjudication.
 The report applied that definition to the largest units of the federal government, and identified "nine executive departments and eighteen independent agencies".
 Overall, 51 federal agencies were identified in the report after including various subdivisions within the larger units.
 In reviewing the history of federal agencies, the Final Report noted that almost all agencies had undergone changes in name and political function.

 Of the 51 federal agencies discussed in the Final Report, 11 were created by statute before the American Civil War.
 From 1865 to 1900, six new agencies were created, notably the Interstate Commerce Commission in 1887 in response to widespread criticism of the railroad industry.
 From 1900 to 1930, seventeen agencies were created by statute, and eighteen more had been created since.
 The Final Report made several recommendations about standardizing administrative procedures, but Congress delayed action as the US entered World War II.

-In 2005, the House Judiciary Committee undertook an Administrative Law, Process and Procedure Project to consider changes to the Administrative Procedure Act.
+Five years after the report was made, Congress reintroduced the bill and President Harry S. Truman signed the APA into law on June 11, 1946.

+In 1966, the Freedom of Information Act amended the APA to establish a system that requires federal agencies to disclose government information to the public.
+In response to the Watergate and COINTELPRO scandals, two further amendments were passed.
+The Privacy Act of 1974 amended the APA to cover the government's handling of personal information, and in 1976, the Government in the Sunshine Act further clarified what portion of government meetings and documents were required to be public.

+The Paperwork Reduction Act (1980), the Regulatory Flexibility Act (1980), and the Electronic Freedom of Information Act (1996) were further adjustments.